HuskyDG/magic_overlayfs/README.md

 # Magisk Overlayfs

-> This is still Work-in-process

-- Emulate your system partitions become read-write-able by using OverlayFS
 - Make system partition (`/system`, `/vendor`, `/product`, `/system_ext`) become read-write.
+Important: you can only modify content in subdirectories of partitions.
+It's known that cover entire partitions with overlayfs will cause some problem.
-- Use `/data` as upperdir for overlayfs
-- All modifications to overlayfs partition will not be made directly, but will be stored in upperdir, so it is easy to revert.
+- Use `/data` as upperdir for overlayfs to store modifications.
+All modifications to overlayfs partition will not be made directly, but will be stored in upperdir, so it is easy to revert.

 ## Build